 Badgers at the ballot box!

-Urgent: tell your MP to back badgers!
+Tell your MP to back badgers!

 The decision in England to pursue a policy of badger ‘culling’ has little to do with eradicating TB in cattle.
 However, it has much to do with political favouritism and politicians holding onto their own seats by currying favour with a deluded farming lobby that thinks that badgers are to blame for their own failings.
-The situation is now especially urgent as badger cubs will be shot for the first time next year to boost numbers killed.
+The situation is now especially urgent as badger cubs will be shot for the first time this year to boost numbers killed.

 What can we do?

-With a national election looming next year, we think it is important to remind politicians (of all political colours) that a decision to back badgers might favour them, but a decision to back ‘culling’ could cost them dear at the ballot box.
+It is important to remind politicians (of all political colours) that a decision to back badgers might favour them, but a decision to back ‘culling’ could cost them dear at the ballot box.
 The email/letter below is suggested text, but please adjust it as you see fit (especially to tell a politician that you would normally vote for that you won’t because of this issue) and please keep all correspondence polite.

 Find your MP’s contact details (England): http://findyourmp.parliament.uk/